hugodiz/TextUtilsDNA/Source/TextUtilsDNA/MaxHeapMechanics - NOTES.md

 Our array becomes a binary tree by simply defining filial relationships between nodes on the basis of their index positions.
 Specifically:

 - Every node can have zero, one or two children.
-The highest possible index is K = 6.
-The root node is BestK[1]
+The highest possible index in the example is K = 6.
+The root node is BestK[1].
 - A node's first (ie. left) or *only* child always has position Child1Pos = ParentPos * 2
     - Therefore, ParentPos * 2 > K is equivalent to "Parent not having children" ie. "node not being a parent"
         - In the example, this applies to nodes 4, 5 and 6
-        - Also in the example, nodes 1, 2, 3 have children
+        - Also in the example, nodes 1, 2, 3 all have at least one child, ie. they all have children
-- A node's second(right) child always has position = Child2Pos = ParentPos * 2 + 1
+- A node's second (ie. right) child always has position = Child2Pos = ParentPos * 2 + 1
-    - Therefore, ParentPos * 2 + 1 > K is equivalent to "Parent not having a second child"
+    - Therefore, ParentPos * 2 + 1 > K is equivalent to "Parent not having a second child" ie. "Parent having at most one child"
         - In the example, this applies to node 3

 - A corolary to this is that if ParentPos * 2 = K, this means simultaneously that: